fedeizzo/comparison-NEAT-BT-on-OpenAI-Gyms/README.md

-# A Comparison between NEAT and Behavioral Trees on Discrete Gym Environments
+# A Comparison between NEAT and Behavior Trees on Discrete Gym Environments

 ## How to install